jjustinyyang/cse15l-lab-reports/report4/lab-report-4.md

 `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`

+![Image](fail_tests.png)

 There is an error that we need to fix!

-![Image](fail_tests.png)

 (7) Edit the code file to fix the failing test
 ---

-When we open the `ListExamplesTests.java` file on Github, we can see that the test methods only run for merge1 method, so we can focus on that method to find the bug in it.
+When we open the `ListExamplesTests.java` file on Github, we can see that the test methods only run for `merge` method, so we can focus on that method to find the bug in it.

+`nano` inside the `ListExamples.java` file to look at / modify the code: `nano ListExamples.java`.

 ![Image](nano.png)

+I found where the bug is: while-loop for list2 after comparing two lists to add the remaining strings.
+The increasing index of list2 should be index2 not index1.

 ![Image](before_fix.png)

+I use the arrow keys to navigate to where the bug is and fixed it.

 ![Image](after_fix.png)

+After fixing the bug, I saved the file using `<Ctrl O>` and `<enter>`, exit `nano` using `<Ctrl X>`.

 (8) Run the tests, demonstrating that they now succeed
 ---
-Do the steps in step 6, which this time, we are already inside lab7 folder so no need to `cd` into it.
+Do the steps in step 6, but this time we are already inside lab7 folder so no need to `cd` into it.

-To save time, I did 6 up errow keys to get to the previously ran junit command lines: `<up><up><up><up><up><up><enter>`.
+To save time, I did 6 up arrow keys to get to the previously ran junit command lines.

-This time, it should pass all the tests.
+Both `javac...` and `java...` will need exactly 6 up arrow : `<up><up><up><up><up><up><enter>`.

 ![Image](succeed_tests.png)

+This time, all the tests passed.

 (9) Commit and push the resulting change to your Github account
 ---
-`git status`

-`git add ListExamples.java`

-`git commit -m "modified"`

-`git push`
+First, I use `git status` to see what are the changes to the folders I cloned (modification in `ListExamples.java` and new class files for the all the `.java` compiling).
+They are in red texts.

+Next, I only want to push the changes inside `ListExamples.java`, so I will only add that file.
+Similar to checking only the box for it if it is web version GitHub: `git add ListExamples.java`.
+Now `ListExamples.java` is in green when I do `git status` again, meaning it is ready to push.

+Then, I can commit the changes, can be known as saving what is going to be ready to push: `git commit -m "modified"`, with a "modified" message.

+Finally, `git push`, pushing the changes back to my GitHub account.

 ![Image](commit_push1.png)